Healthy Homemade Gummy Bears

 Vitamins & Enzymes

 Last but not least, I use lemon to add Vitamin C and raw honey to balance the tartness.
 Thus, I avoid the processed sugar and add even more antibacterial and antifungal goodness.
 Keep in mind not to heat your gummy bear mixture too much, in order to take full advantage of the health benefits of the honey and yoghurt.
 The probiotic bacteria in yoghurt won’t survive temperatures above 45°C and temperatures above 60°C denature the beneficial enzymes in honey, rendering them ineffective.
-Lucky for us, gelatine melts between 25°C and 40°C, so no need for us, to bring the gummy bear mixture above 40°C.
+Lucky for us, gelatine melts between 25°C and 40°C, so no need to bring the gummy bear mixture above 40°C.

 FYI, I used these silicone moulds for making the gummy bears and was very happy with them.
 They are easy to use and store and can even go into the dishwasher!